The Battle of Chile (Part 1 + Part 2) (1975-76) | Patricio Guzmán

 Presented in conjunction with the exhibition, Pop América, 1965-1975

-The Battle of Chile Part 1 + 2
+The Battle of Chile (Part 1 + Part 2)

 One of the near universally acknowledged masterworks of politically engaged nonfiction, Guzmán’s opus tells the entire story of the life and death of the democratically elected government of President Salvador Allende.
 Shot on the ground by Guzmán and collaborators over the course of nine months marked by optimism and heartbreak, assembled in exile, and praised by the Village Voice as “The major political film of our time,” it remains uncontested as a work of cinematic bearing witness.

-Sponsored by the Program in the Arts of the Moving Image (AMI).
+Sponsored by the Duke Center for Latin American and Caribbean Studies (CLACS), the Program in the Arts of the Moving Image (AMI), and the U.S. Department of Education.

 Screen/Society screenings are free and open to the public.